Rating: 2 out of 5

 The summary began by saying that there are many causes for the collapse of the Late Bronze Age.
 Yes, I think I could have said that before I started the book… There is some good in this, but one should bring a loupe to find it.

 Any saving graces?
 Few.
 I liked some of the info on Cyprus as I think it gets overlooked in the typical stories of Egypt-Hittite struggles.
-I liked the inclusion of Šutruk-Nahhunte for whom I am entirely impartial because of “The Emperor’s Club”.
+I liked the inclusion of Šutruk-Nahhunte and his story, whom I’ve liked ever since “The Emperor’s Club”.